Getting Started with Exports

 - This ensures only that specific selection will be exported.

 You can also choose to export all of the Frames within a File to a single PDF document.
 This is perfect for exporting presentation slides, or other documents that are comprised of multiple Frames.

-2. Use the Search field to find the Export to PDF setting.
+- Use the Search field to find the Export setting:

 Tip!
 If you haven’t applied any export settings to Layers, Groups or Frames in your file, then you will not see any options available for export:

 When you export assets via the File > Export menu, you may see an alert next to some of your layers.